adamcw/wordle-trie-packing/README.md

 achieving a 10%-25% over-the-wire saving, while also having a substantially smaller memory footprint.

+The Reverse Terminated Trie however takes the win in terms of smallest compressed size, being the optimal solution if bandwidth is the concern.
+It also has the benefit of not requiring bit fiddling to decode.
+With the addition of the word count to the start of the file it can support random access to words without full decoding, making it functionally compatible with the Huffman Coded Bitpack Smart Trie.

-Overall, this is an interesting investigation into the various ways one can pack data, and goes to show that modern techniques like Brotli are incredibly effective and you need to have a lot of constraints on your data, and some complex custom implementations if you want to hope to beat them.
+Overall, this is an interesting investigation into the various ways one can pack data, and goes to show that modern techniques like Brotli are incredibly effective.
+Even if you have a lot of constraints on your data, and some complex custom implementations it can be impossible to beat them without effectively reimplementing their approach yourself.

 ## Results